markh-de/KiVar/README.md

 `Datasheet.Var(1.8V,3.3V)     | `"https://example.kivar.markh.de/products/aldo200v.pdf"`
 `Datasheet.Var(adjustable)    | `"https://example.kivar.markh.de/products/aldo200a.pdf"`

-This defines the Choice Identifiers "1.8V", "3.3V" and "adjustable", which define different field content for the target fields "Description", "MPN" and "Datasheet".
-Note how this example does not make use of the Default Choice Identifier "*", as there are no sensible defaults that could be assigned for yet unknown Choices that may be declared by other components.
+This defines the Choice Identifiers _"1.8V"_, _"3.3V"_ and _"adjustable"_, which define different field content for the target fields _"Description"_, _"MPN"_ and _"Datasheet"_.
+Note how this example does not make use of the Default Choice Identifier _"*"_, as there are no sensible defaults that could be assigned for yet unknown Choices that may be declared by other components.

-As ACEs are not allowed to _declare_ Choice Identifiers themselves (they rely on declarations from [BCEs](#bce)), there must exist _at least_ the following Choice declarations in the same or another component that uses the same Aspect Identifier ("Voltage" assumed here).
+As ACEs are not allowed to _declare_ Choice Identifiers themselves (they rely on declarations from [BCEs](#bce)), there must exist _at least_ the following Choice declarations in the same or another component that uses the same Aspect Identifier (_"Voltage"_ assumed here).
 These Choice declarations are noted as [SBCEs](#sbce), but Choices can be declared in any BCE format (i.e. SBCE or CBCE types), even intermixed.

 Field name                    | Field content
 ----------------------------- | -------------
 `Var.Aspect`                  | `Voltage`
-`Var(1.8V,3.3V,adjustable)`   | ``
+`Var(1.8V,3.3V,adjustable)`   |

 <a name="cace"></a>